BlackFrog1/earthenterprise.doc/Development:-Release-Process.md

     to them.
 Therefore, additional steps are required to create the full source plus git-lfs binary files.

+    1. Make a temporary directory to contain the repo files. e.g. `mkdir earthenterprise_5.2.1; cd earthenterprise_5.2.1`

-    1. Make sure you have a copy of the `build_release_archive.sh` script.
-It is in the earthenterprise repo and can be downloaded [here](https://github.com/google/earthenterprise/raw/master/scripts/build_release_archive.sh).
+    1. Make sure you have a copy of the `build_release_archive.sh` script in the temporary directory.
+It is in the earthenterprise repo or can be downloaded [here](https://github.com/google/earthenterprise/raw/master/scripts/build_release_archive.sh).

     1. Set execute permissions on the script if necessary `chmod a+x build_release_archive.sh`

-    1. Make a temporary directory to contain the files. e.g. `mkdir earthenterprise_5.2.1`

     1. Run script, specifying the release branch from the repo to package. e.g.
     `./build_release_archive.sh release_5.2.1`